yoctoproject/poky/documentation/ref-manual/classes.rst

 :term:`INITRAMFS_IMAGE` is specified and that :term:`INITRAMFS_IMAGE_BUNDLE`
 is set to 0.

-Only a single Initramfs bundle can be added to the FIT image created by :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` and the Initramfs bundle in FIT is optional.
+Only a single :term:`Initramfs` bundle can be added to the FIT image created by :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` and the :term:`Initramfs` bundle in FIT is optional.
-In case of Initramfs, the kernel is configured to be bundled with the root filesystem in the same binary (example: zImage-initramfs-:term:`MACHINE`.bin).
+In case of :term:`Initramfs`, the kernel is configured to be bundled with the root filesystem in the same binary (example: zImage-initramfs-:term:`MACHINE`.bin).
-When the kernel is copied to RAM and executed, it unpacks the Initramfs root filesystem.
+When the kernel is copied to RAM and executed, it unpacks the :term:`Initramfs` root filesystem.
-The Initramfs bundle can be enabled when :term:`INITRAMFS_IMAGE` is specified and that :term:`INITRAMFS_IMAGE_BUNDLE` is set to 1.
+The :term:`Initramfs` bundle can be enabled when :term:`INITRAMFS_IMAGE` is specified and that :term:`INITRAMFS_IMAGE_BUNDLE` is set to 1.
-The address where the Initramfs bundle is to be loaded by U-boot is specified by :term:`UBOOT_LOADADDRESS` and the entrypoint by :term:`UBOOT_ENTRYPOINT`.
+The address where the :term:`Initramfs` bundle is to be loaded by U-boot is specified by :term:`UBOOT_LOADADDRESS` and the entrypoint by :term:`UBOOT_ENTRYPOINT`.

 Only a single U-boot boot script can be added to the FIT image created by